-Students accepted into and who enroll in the IP/Trademark Clinic for Fall 2011 will be required to apply separately to the United States Patent and Trademark Office (USPTO) for their temporary practice number.
-Students must complete their USPTO applications in dark ink and submit the originals to Professor Thomas (date to be determined).
+Students accepted into and who enroll in the IP/Trademark Clinic will be required to apply separately to the United States Patent and Trademark Office (USPTO) for their temporary practice number.
+Students must complete their USPTO applications in dark ink and submit the originals to the Clinic Supervisor.

 Program Description - Intellectual Property and Trademark Clinic

 Howard University School of Law participates in the United States Patent and Trademark Office’s (USPTO) Law School Clinic Certification Program (Trademarks).
 As a result, this 3-credit semester-long course was created, for which a maximum of ten (10) students will be selected.

-The IP&Trademark Clinic course includes a classroom seminar and actual client representation.
-The one evening per week, hour and fifteen minute classroom seminar includes a review of trademark law & federal registration procedures.
+The IP & Trademark Clinic course includes a classroom seminar and actual client representation.
+The one day per week, two hour classroom seminar includes a review of trademark law & federal registration procedures.
 The practice includes the representation of individuals and small businesses in their efforts to secure federal trademark registrations with the USPTO.

 Student-attorneys are responsible for all aspects of representing clients, under the direct supervision of the IPTC faculty.
 The practice includes, but is not limited to: adhering to the USPTO’s ethics rules; client interviewing and counseling (e.g., gathering information; reviewing & reporting-out Office Actions & Notices); trademark selection and clearance (e.g., conducting searches; ordering & reviewing search reports; rendering availability opinions) and all aspects of preparing, filing & prosecuting trademark applications before the USPTO (e.g., reviewing Office Actions and drafting responses thereto, and legal research).

 Eligibility and Prerequisites:

 Timely completion of an application for enrollment in the IP & Trademark Clinic;

 Be interviewed and approved for enrollment by the faculty of the IP & Trademark Clinic; and

 Timely completion of a separate USPTO application for temporary admission to practice before the USPTO in trademark matters.